Location: Hilton, Western Australia

 Inanna’s House was named after Inanna, the ancient Sumerian goddess of love, beauty, sex, desire, fertility, war, combat, justice, and political power.

 The following quote by Inanna symbolises the objectives of Inanna’s House:

-Me the woman who has filled with dismay
+Me the woman he has filled with dismay

-Has filled me, queen of haven with consternation
+Has filled me, queen of heaven with consternation

-The dog lies on the threshold, but I –
+The dog lies at the threshold, but I –

 I have no threshold.

 - To provide safe and secure Housing for women and their children, and to meet their special needs in relation to their welfare and further education. ( Refer to Section 31 Equal Opportunities Act, 1984,)